NilsRo/OctoPrint-SlicerEstimator/README.md

 # Slicer Estimator is a generic implemenation to interpret M73 and M117 commands from slicer to set remaining time to print
-With this plugin and active Post Processing in e.g. Cura you will get an exact estimation of time remaining as it will set from information analysed by the slicer.
-So it will be very accurate.
+With this plugin you can use the more accurate estimation of time remaining of the slicer instead of Octoprints estimations.
+So it will be very accurate, as the slicer created each command of the GCODE.
 Thanks to arhi for the idea and first implementation.

-The default configuration matches the syntax of the following slicers, but you can change it in the plugin configuration according your needs.
+The default configuration matches the syntax of the following slicers, but you can change it in the plugins custom settings according your needs.

 * Cura M117
 * Cura native